 We wish we could mandate that all bosses go to boss school.
 Or that the ones who did get management training absorbed everything they were taught.

-These tips, from Nicole Williams, LinkedIn's connection director and author of "Girl on Top: Your Guide to Turning Dating Rules into Career Success," and Leigh Steere, cofounder of Managing People Better, LLC, will help you figure out what to do.
+These tips, from Nicole Williams, author of "Girl on Top: Your Guide to Turning Dating Rules Into Career Success," and Leigh Steere, cofounder of Managing People Better, LLC, will help you figure out what to do.

 1. She's Insulting

 Feedback is necessary in the office.
 But then there are the managers who put down your work without supplying constructive criticism.
 Or worse.
 We've all been subjected to "yellers."

 How to Manage: If she's not forthcoming about why she's not happy with you, you can take steps to prevent being berated.
 When you get an assignment, ask: "So what I'm hearing you want me to do is ...?" and be clear on the instructions before you start.
 If she still lights into you and you don't know why, take a deep breath and ask.
 A well-timed, "I'd like to understand where I fell short, so it doesn't happen again.
 Can you explain what you'd like me to do differently next time?" can work wonders.

 2. She Fails to Make You Feel Appreciated

 Behind most good bosses is a support team.
 Bad superiors starve their subordinates of praise.